dux/fez/README.md

 Uses DOM as a source of truth anf tries to be as close to vanilla JS as possible.
 There is nothing to learn or "fight", or overload or "monkey patch" or anything.
 It just works.

+Although fastest, Modifying DOM state directly in React / Vue / etc. is considered an anti-pattern.
+For `Fez` this is just fine if you want to do it. `Fez` basicly modifies DOM, you just have few helpers to help you do it.

 It replaces modern JS frameworks by using native Autonomous Custom Elements to create new HTML tags.
 This has been supported for years in [all major browsers](https://caniuse.com/custom-elementsv1).

 This article, [Web Components Will Replace Your Frontend Framework](https://www.dannymoerkerke.com/blog/web-components-will-replace-your-frontend-framework/), is from 2019.
 Join the future, ditch React, Angular and other never defined, always "evolving" monstrosities.
 Vanilla is the way :)